SEO & Web Development

 • Unix/Mac: LF (Line Feed only: \n)

-• Old Mac: CR (Carriage Return only: \r - rare now)
+• Old Mac: CR (Carriage Return only: \r, mostly extinct now)

-When documents are edited across platforms or assembled from multiple sources, you can end up with mixed line break types in the same file.
-This causes:
+When a document gets edited on different platforms or stitched together from multiple sources, you end up with a mix of line break types in the same file.
+That leads to:

-• Inconsistent rendering in emails and plain text contexts
+• Text that renders differently in emails and plain text contexts

-• Broken preformatted code blocks on web pages
+• Preformatted code blocks that display incorrectly on web pages

 The fix:

-The Problem: "Smart quotes" (curly/typographic quotes used in Word: "" '') differ from "straight quotes" (ASCII quotes: "" '').
-While smart quotes look better typographically in body text, they cause serious problems in technical contexts:
+The problem: "Smart quotes" (the curly, typographic kind from Word: "" '') are different characters from "straight quotes" (plain ASCII: "" '').
+Smart quotes look nicer in body copy, but they cause real problems in technical contexts:

-• Break JSON and structured data (JSON requires straight quotes)
+• They break JSON and structured data (JSON only accepts straight quotes)

-• Cause errors in code snippets embedded in content
+• They cause errors in code snippets embedded in your content

-• Create character encoding issues in meta tags
+• They create encoding issues in meta tags

-• Break search queries when users copy-paste quoted phrases
+• They break search when users copy-paste quoted phrases from your page

 When to use each:

-• Body text: Smart quotes are fine and preferred for readability
+• Body text: Smart quotes are fine and look better

 • Code, JSON, technical content: Always use straight quotes